How do facilitators like you use MTa tools? #TheMTaWay

 Cultivate an environment of continuous improvement

-Effortless facilitation: The MTa app and supporting materials make the whole process seamless, from setup to learning transfer.
+Effortless facilitation: MTa Online resources and supporting materials make the whole process seamless, from setup to learning transfer.

 Generate excitement and buy-in: For lean to land in your workplace, your people need to be on board.
 This kit is designed to foster real interest and involvement.

 Instil lasting change: Review prompts at the end of each phase invite participants to reflect upon and consolidate their learning, leading to lasting outcomes.